 - MULTIPLICATION: Math: The Universal Language AR and Math: The Universal Language Lakota teach multiplication in English, Spanish (AR) and Lakota.

 - MULTIPLICATION AND DIVISION: Spirit Lake, Making Camp Ojibwe, Making Camp Premium and Making Camp: Bilingual

 - FRACTIONS: Fish Lake teaches fractions.
 Fractions are also covered in Forgotten Trail and AzTech: The Story Begins

 - STATISTICS: Forgotten Trail, Aztech: The Story Begins and Aztech: Meet the Maya teach statistics.

 After purchasing the game, you will get a “Thank You” screen.
-As soon as your order processes, you will get an email.
+As soon as your order processes, you will get an email, within an hour.
 This email will contain the link and instructions to download the game.
-You will usually get this email within an hour.
 If you do not receive this email within 12 hours, please let us know.
 We also recommend checking your spam folder.

 6. I was playing Forgotten Trail and all of a sudden it asked me to login, then took me to a different spot in the game

 Did you start the game from somewhere other than the login screen?
-For example, did you remember that the last page you were on was endlevel3.html and go straight to that page?
+For example, did you remember that the URL from last page you were on was called endlevel3.html and go straight to that page?
+Don’t do that.

-When you login, your username is only remembered as long as you remain in the same session.
-If you close the window and open another one, it is a new session and your username is forgotten.
-The beginning of level 2 detects this and, since it doesn’t know your username, it requests that you login again.
+When you login, your username is only remembered as long as you remain in the same game session.
+If you close the window and open another game session, the computer detects a new session and your previous session is canceled.
+The game detects this change and, since it doesn’t know your username, it will request for you to login again.